glotzerlab/signac-docs/docs/source/jobs.rst

 Data written with :py:attr:`Job.data` is stored in a file named ``signac_data.h5`` in the associated `job` folder.
 Data written with :py:attr:`Job.stores['key_name']` is stored in a file named ``key_name.h5``.
 For cases where `job`-associated data may be accessed from multiple sources at the same time or other instances where multiple files may be preferred to one large file, :py:attr:`Job.stores` should be used instead of :py:attr:`Job.data`.
-Further discussion of :py:attr:`Job.stores` is provided in the folling section, Job Stores.
+Further discussion of :py:attr:`Job.stores` is provided in the following section, Job Stores.

 Reading and Writing data
 -----------------------